 Consult general sources: There’s a wide array of traditional and online resources, depending on the topic.
 The former includes books, academic journals, and newspaper articles that are usually indexed in libraries.
 The latter includes online research tools Google Scholar and Project Gutenberg that provide accessible and up-to-date materials.

 Analyse source materials: Sarah Blakeslee at the librarians of California State University developed the CRAAP test.
 This means prioritising the source’s Credibility, Relevance, Authority, Accuracy, and Purpose.
 It ensures that a copywriter’s work is based on evidence, not on someone else’s interpretations.

 Evaluate findings: Ultimately, research is an aid to copywriters.
 Regardless of the type of content, a new piece isn’t a repetition of published articles.
-Copy should be fresh and memorable, and should motivate your audience to respond to the call-to-action.
+Copy should be fresh and memorable and should motivate your audience to respond to the call to action.

 Interviewing a source is also a vital skill for copywriting because it uses first-hand accounts to contextualise the subject matter.
 And there’s an intricate process before, during, and after the actual interview.

-Here are three tips to quality interviewing:
+Here are three tips for quality interviewing:

 Identify goals and formulate a question guide: Copywriters establish their goals to form a more coherent interview with clear topics.
 Great interviewing encourages a natural but substantial conversation, which is easier to achieve if there’s a guide of questions.
 Without a question guide, an interview can meander without direction.
 On the other hand, enforcing a rigorous set of questions rather than a guide can make an interview stilted and awkward.

 Control the flow of the interview: There’s a balance between letting the interview move in unexpected but insightful tangents and keeping things on track.
 Copywriters know how to steer the conversation to achieve the primary interview goals.